BryanJ1ang/Java-Chess/README.md

 ![image](https://github.com/BryanJ1ang/Java-Chess/assets/134325602/e7c7e1ff-d127-477f-9a29-9d25fb792fb3)

 ## Why I chose this project
-Growing up, I have always been an avid player Chess and frequently lost against my father when we played together.
-As such, it seemed fitting to create this project as it is of personal interest as well as offering a good amount of challenge for me to hone my technical skills.
+Growing up, I have always been an avid player Chess but always lost against my father when we played together.
+Sadly, I still continue to lose against him even to this day, but hopefully, my Chess engine can beat him.

 ## The Process
 #### Languages and Libraries